Shopify Accounting for Estonian Businesses

 Shopify Capital Advances — Not Revenue

 Shopify offers merchant cash advances (Shopify Capital) to eligible stores.
-These are financing arrangements — the advance is a liability (loan), not income.
-Do not record as revenue.
+These are financing arrangements — the advance is repaid automatically through a percentage of future sales.
+Accounting treatment: the advance is a liability (loan), not income.
+Repayments reduce the liability.
+Any fee or cost of the advance is a financing cost (interest expense), not an operating expense.

 Section 8 — Shopify Monthly Close Checklist